Beat cops to game wardens, Florida expands ‘army’ of immigration enforcers

 Having already deployed this expanded, deputized corps to conduct the largest sweep of unauthorized immigrants in the state’s history – a week-long sting operation last month called Operation Tidal Wave – Florida is now serving as a bellwether for the Trump administration’s broader effort to achieve deterrence throughout the United States.

 The 1990s saw a massive militarization of US police.
 Playing out now, with Florida leading, is one of the most muscular policing movements in modern times.
-It's aimed at illegal immigrants but with repercussions beyond that issue.
+It's aimed at unauthorized immigrants but with repercussions beyond that issue.
 The new effort includes threatening local officials and police officers with sanctions for failing to get on board with a new state law, currently on hold by the courts, that makes entering Florida without legal U.S. immigration papers a crime.

 Why We Wrote This